MehdiHmidi523/Github-Real-Time-Issue-Server/README.md

 Use the provided ubuntu server [mh223vk](https://cscloud401.lnu.se/).
 ## Describe what you have done to make your application secure, both in code and when configuring your application server

+can have nginx proxy requests to HTTP servers, and then itself respond to clients over HTTPS.
+When doing this, you will want to be sure that the nginx<->proxy connect is unlikely to be sniffed by whoever is your expected attacker.
+Safe-enough approaches might include:
+     proxying to the same host (as you do) proxying to other hosts behind your firewall

+Proxying to another host on the public Internet is unlikely to be safe-enough
 ## Describe the following parts, how you are using them and what their purpose
     Reversed proxy
     Process manager